samgliu/Odinbook-Server/README.md

 -   Express
 -   passportJS
 -   mongoDB
+-   multer

 # Feature:

 -   sign up/in/out
 -   Post/Comment/Like add/delete with picture
--   Friend with other user
+-   Friend with other users
 -   Profile Edit

 # config: